ObjEmbed: Towards Universal Multimodal Object Embeddings: Details of Dataset Annotation

 \section{Details of Dataset Annotation}

 To train ObjEmbed, each image in the training dataset is annotated with a long caption, a short caption, and several regions of interest, where each region is associated with a corresponding object description.
 To minimize false-negative conflicts during contrastive learning, captions are designed to be as diverse and distinctive as possible.
 Furthermore, they should exclude subjective or interpretive content to ensure objectivity and consistency.
 To achieve high-quality annotations, we carefully design structured prompts and employ a state-of-the-art multimodal large language model, Qwen-VL-235B~\cite{Qwen3-VL}, as the automated annotator.
+Since image captioning is a fundamental capability of MLLMs~\cite{lin2025pancap, Qwen3-VL}, the generated captions exhibit minimal hallucination.
 The annotation prompts are as follows: